Hungry Healthy Happy

 Storage

-Store: You can keep this hidden vegetable pasta sauce in the fridge for up to 3 days to use on various pasta dishes.
+Store: You can keep this hidden vegetable pasta sauce in the fridge for up to 3 days.

 Freeze: This sauce freezes really well.
-Just make sure that it has totally cooled down first and then portion it out in to freezer bags and then you can lay them flat in the freezer to save space.
+Just make sure that it has totally cooled down first.
+Portion it out into freezer bags and then you can lay them flat in the freezer to save space.
 They will keep for up to 3 months.

 Defrost: Allow the to defrost thoroughly in the fridge.
 It should take a few hours.